ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 Formally speaking the security model is the following:

-- The adversary runs the Issuer setup and generates a keypair `(pkI, skI)`.
+- The adversary runs the server setup and generates a keypair `(pkS, skS)`.
 - The adversary specifies a number `Q` of issuance phases to initiate, where each phase `i in range(Q)` consists of `m_i` Issue evaluations.
-- The adversary runs `Issue` using the keypair that it generated on each of the Client messages in the issuance phase.
+- The adversary runs `Issue` using the keypair that it generated on each of the client messages in the issuance phase.
 - When the adversary wants, it stops the issuance phase, and a random number `l` is picked from `range(Q)`.
 - A redemption phase is initiated with a single token with index `i`